Machariajane/KamiLimuTask1/index.md

-Enough about dictionaries , let's go tell the english man we liked our Kamusi better.
+Enough about dictionaries , let's go tell Oxford we liked our Kamusi better.